aschoepp/edXChooseYourOwn/README.md

 # edXChooseYourOwn
 Files for the edX Capstone course

-These are the R script, R Markdown, report pdf and data for the EdX Capstone Choose your own project.
+These are the R script, R Markdown, and data for the EdX Capstone Choose your own project.
 The files are:
   Grants.R - The R script that runs the models
   The CYO-Grants_final.Rmd - the Markdown code that creates the report